 Intersex people represent a significant percentage of the global population, ranging from 1.7% (Anne Fausto-Sterling, sexologist, 2000) to 4% (various authors).

 As there are currently 412,000 Civil Servants on a full-time equivalent (FTE) basis and 447,000 on a headcount basis (source Gov.UK 8/04/2015) it is reasonable to argue that we have potentially between 7,800 and 17,880 Intersex colleagues.

 The Gender Recognition Act provides transsexual people with legal recognition in their 'acquired' gender.
 Legal recognition follows from the issue of a Gender Recognition Certificate (GRC).
 In cases were the Gender recognition panel (a body made up of judicially trained lawyers and doctors) is satisfied that the applicant:

-For the purposes of the Data Protection Act, gender reassignment and any information appertaining to an individuals gender history would constitute sensitive data, which can only be processed for certain specific reasons, as set out in the Act.
+For the purposes of the GDPR, gender reassignment and any information appertaining to an individuals gender history would constitute sensitive data, which can only be processed for certain specific reasons, as set out in the Act.